uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

     - base.context.from:
         file: data.yml

-When running the scripte with ``se script.yml``, the context will contain ``foo==4`` and ``bar==5``, provided that the file ``data.yml`` can be found in the current directory.
+When running the script with ``se script.yml``, the context will contain ``foo==4`` and ``bar==5``, provided that the file ``data.yml`` can be found in the current directory.